singh-man/books/crackingTheCoding/19_hints.md

 - \#105.
 4.4     You don't need to modify the binary tree class to store the height of the subtree.
 Can your recursive function compute the height of each subtree while also checking if a node is balanced?
 Try having the function return multiple values.
 - \#106.
 1.4     You do not have to-and should not-generate all permutations.
 This would be very inefficient.
 - \#107.
 4.3     Try modifying a graph search algorithm to track the depth from the root.
 - \#108.
-4.12    Try using  a hash table that maps from a runningSum value to  he number of elements with this runningSum.
+4.12    Try using  a hash table that maps from a runningSum value to the number of elements with this runningSum.
 - \#109.
 2.5     For the follow-up question: The issue is that when the linked lists aren't the same length, the head of one linked list might represent the 1000's place while the other represents the 10's place.
 What  if you made them the same length?
 Is there a way to modify the linked list to do that, without changing the value it represents?
 - \#110.
 1.6     Be careful that you aren't repeatedly concatenating strings together.
 This can be very inefficient.
 - \#111.
 2.7     If the two linked lists were the same length, you could traverse forward in each until you found an element in common.
 Now, how do you adjust this for lists of different lengths?